TheTechRobo/goodiecommand/README.md

 thetechrobo@outlook.com.
 That's my email.
 Do you think I'd be giving you my email if this was malware?
 Yes it looks bad because it installs in /usr/bin but examine /usr/bin and my scripts before and after installing...
 I guarantee there is no malware.

 # Why should I get it?
+**YOU SHOULD NOT: IT MAY OVERWRITE SYSTEM FILES AND ON TOP OF THAT IT'S OUTDATED AND NOT TESTED ENOUGH**

 If you are new to Linux I highly recommend this if you are planning on using the terminal as instead of commands like `rm -i index.html` there's `delete index.html`.

 # Contributing